 There are many levels of dive site around the Galapagos so it is worth discussing with us what kind of diving trip in the islands is right for you.
 Some sites offer reasonably confined water surroundings, whilst other can involve strong currents and thermoclines.
 The best is to Contact Us to discuss your recent diving experience.
 For clients who need some topping up, we regularly arrange land based diving prior to a liveaboard trip.
 Even experienced divers find this a great way to enjoy an even more rewarding dive liveaboard trip.
 To conduct liveaboard diving in the Galapagos, you will need to be the equivalent of PADI / NAUI / SSI Advanced or higher, with 30+ dives and plenty of dives conducted in the 12 months prior to your liveaboard trip.

-11 days including Galapagos flights, all transfers and 3 nights in Quito (or Guayaquil): from US$5,995pp sharing
+Package of Ecuador mainland to Galapagos return flights, all transfers and 2 nights in Quito (or Guayaquil): from £790 / US$950

 Departures available throughout the year.

 Special Shark & Photography Dive Liveaboard led by Whale Shark Research expert & Photographer, Dr Simon Pierce

 Price: US$5,590 plus fuel surcharge (see below)